 If you provide a 3D CAD file of the types in 1 or 2 above, then we will make the STL file here.

 We will make a good quality STL with no errors.
 Additionally, the benefits of sending us your solid models instead of an STL file are as follows;

-We can repair a CAD model prior to creating an STL file.
+- We can repair a solid model prior to creating an STL file.

-Addition of threads, cavities or other features at customer request.
+- Addition of threads, cavities or other features at customer request.
 We help get the best result for you.
 Sometimes we suggest small changes to help the build.
-With a 3D CAD model, we can do those changes for you (an STL we generally can’t).
+With a solid model, we can do those changes for you (an STL we generally can’t).

-We can add supporting structures if necessary.
+- We can add supporting structures if necessary.
 Although the bulk of the part support is added later in the process, we have on occasion needed to add removable struts or structure to help a part build and retain shape.
-This is best done on a CAD model.
+This is best done on a solid model.